Published or Revised August 20, 2014

-Prior to returning to PJC (Taylor was assistant coach under Bill Foy at PJC from 2000 to 2002), he was Associate Head Coach at the University of South Alabama in Mobile.
-In Taylor’s three seasons at USA, he helped the Jaguars win the Sun Belt Conference Championship and an at-large bid in 2007-08 to the NCAA Tournament.
+Head Coach Chuck Taylor returned to Paris from his most recent job as associate head coach at the University of South Alabama in Mobile.
+(He was assistant coach under Bill Foy at PJC from 2000 to 2002.)
+In Taylor’s three seasons at USA, he helped the Jaguars win the Sun Belt Conference championship and an at-large bid in 2007-08 to the NCAA Tournament.

 Prior to Richland College, Taylor was an assistant coach and recruiting coordinator at Texas A&M – Corpus Christi from 2002-05.
-He helped the Islanders to a 20-8 record in 2004-05 – the first 20-win season in school history – including wins over Baylor, Texas Christian University, and Florida State.
+He helped the Islanders to a 20-8 record in 2004-05 – the first 20-win season in school history – including wins over Baylor, Texas Christian University and Florida State.

-hile assistant coach at PJC, he helped the Dragons to a 44-20 (68.8 percent) mark; they were the region XIV Conference Tournament runners-up in 2002.
-In fact, during his coaching career, Taylor has worked for two different coaches, Arrow and Foy, who have won national championships on the junior college level.
+While assistant coach at PJC, he helped the Dragons to a 44-20 (68.8 percent) mark.
+They were the Region XIV Conference Tournament runners-up in 2002.
+In fact, during his coaching career, Taylor has worked for two coaches, Arrow and Foy, who have won national championships on the junior college level.

-Taylor and his wife Claudette have two daughters, Cydni and Czaria.
+Taylor and his wife Claudette have two daughters, Cydni (13) and Czaria (10).

 This is Robert Ford’s first season with the Dragons as assistant men’s basketball coach.
 He comes to PJC from Neosho County Community College in Chanute, Kansas.
 While there, he helped guide the Panthers to a 21-11 overall record.
 The Panthers advanced to the second round of the Region VI tournament for the first time in eight years.